-Meredith Madnick oversees Loeb & Loeb's diversity and pro bono initiatives, working closely with firm leadership to further the firm's commitment to fostering and maintaining a diverse workforce, and encourage community involvement and corporate philanthropy.
+Meredith Madnick oversees Loeb & Loeb's pro bono initiatives, working closely with firm leadership to further the firm's commitment to fostering and maintaining a culture of pro bono engagement, and encouraging community involvement and corporate philanthropy.

 While in law school, Meredith served as a student attorney for the Georgetown Law Community Justice Project Clinic where she represented clients in unemployment benefit hearings and mobilized and educated Washington, DC residents about legislation related to mental health treatment.
 She also received the school's Exceptional Pro Bono Service honor for completing more than 75 hours of pro bono work.

 - Georgetown University Law Center, J.D.

 - University of California at San Diego, B.A., cum laude